 Companies such as IBM and VMware Inc. encourage customers with private data centers to move to the cloud.
 Meanwhile, data center managed service providers argue that building out a private data center today isn’t worth the effort.

 Cloud computing refers to services delivered over a network.
-Companies can build private clouds, but the last decade has also seen the rise of public cloud service providers like Amazon Web Services,
+Companies can build private clouds, but the last decade has also seen the rise of public cloud service providers like Amazon Web Services, which delivers an elastic set of computing resources to users on demand.
+Data center hosting refers to housing data center equipment off-premise in the data center of a managed service provider, which may own and manage the equipment and rent it to the user, who still sees and operates the discrete resources making up the infrastructure.

 There are mixed feelings about the options among data center pros.
 SearchDataCenter.com’s State of the Data Center survey conducted in March 2011 found a combined 24% of respondents planned to use Infrastructure as a Service (IaaS) or managed hosting providers in the next 12 months; this was up from 19% who reported having used such services in the previous 12 months.
 Meanwhile, 34% said they haven’t used data center services in the last 12 months and 36% predicted they wouldn’t use services in the next 12 months.